 In addition to the risk of getting hacked, you’ll find it increasingly difficult to further develop your shop.
 Extension creators will solely focus on Magento 2.
 After all, why waste energy on an EOL product?
 Increasingly, Magento developers are choosing to abandon Magento 1 altogether in favour of the creation and maintenance of Magento 2 shops.
 It may make finding a suitable development agency for your shop increasingly difficult in the future.

 Nobody knows.
 Some people think it will all be okay, while others believe that hackers will descend on vulnerable Magento shops like a pack of wolves in June 2020.
 There already are plenty of Magento shops out there that aren’t secure because of outdated software.
 And no, not all of these shops are getting hacked, but that’s merely a matter of luck.

 As to your shop’s development: for the time being, there are plenty of development agencies that are happy to offer technical support for your Magento 1 shop, even after June 2020.
 What these agencies don’t know, however, is how long they’ll be able to continue to do so properly.
 This greatly depends on the willingness of the Magento community to continue supporting Magento 1.
 At this time we have no idea what this means in practice.

 Community initiatives Such as Mage One and OpenMage

 The nice thing about open source software is that anyone can adapt or share it.
 While Adobe is stopping its Magento 1 support, other parties are free to take over.
-It’s worth noting, however, that this only applies to Magento Open Source (formely the Community version), not to Magento Commerce (formely Enterprise).
+It’s worth noting, however, that this only applies to Magento Open Source (formerly the Community version), not to Magento Commerce (formerly Enterprise).
 Parties such as Mage One and OpenMage are talking about taking over (a specific aspect of) Magento 1 support, but unfortunately we have very little information about this at the moment.

 You can wait and see, but you take a risk by choosing to wait.
 Because: